playcanvas/developer.playcanvas.com/docs/user-manual/billing/index.md

 ### Where can I find my billing history?

-Your historical invoices are available to download on the `playcanvas.com`.
+Your historical invoices are available to download on `playcanvas.com`.
 Visit your account page and scroll to the `Invoices` section.
 You should see something similar to this:

 ![Billing History](/img/user-manual/billing/invoices.png)